Background

 In public High School, Karen Petersen was a member of the National Honor Society, the Features Editor of the school newspaper, a Mathlete, and a Regents scholar.
 She worked her way through college and holds a B.A. from Vassar College, where she majored in Philosophy and Classics and was awarded the James Ryland and Georgia A. Kendrick Fellowship for graduate study.
 Her M.S. is from Columbia University's Graduate School of Journalism.

-Karen's life has been a series of firsts.
-In High School, she was one of the first women to play on a men's tennis team, a radical move which helped to establish Title IX.
+In High School, Karen was one of the first women to play on a men's tennis team, a radical move which helped to establish Title IX.
 After college, she was one of a few women nationally to be writing about music in the major metropolitan market of New York City, publishing in Latin NY magazine and the Soho Weekly News.
-She then became one of America's first women recording engineers and record producers, earning a gold record.
+She then became one of America's first women recording engineers and record producers, earning two gold records.
 At age 30, she became a combat photojournalist, only one of 5 women in the world.
-During that time, in 1989 she was the first Western print journalist to go into the jungles of Myanmar and interview General Khun Sa, the King of the Opium Trade, a piece which ran in People magazine in June 1990.
+During that time, she was the first Western print journalist to go into the jungles of Myanmar and interview General Khun Sa, the King of the Opium Trade, a piece which ran in People magazine in June 1990.

 After a series of injuries, later in life, she designed educational video games, one which taught physics to kids and the other which was the first cognitive rehab game for patients with traumatic brain injury.
 She is now focusing on a literary career which will stand as her final legacy.